Tax Facts 2022-23

 - business assets sold within three years of the business ceasing

-- shares in a trading company, of which the individual is an officer or employee and either holds at least 5% of the ordinary share capital or acquired the shares under an EMI scheme
+- shares in a trading company, of which the individual is an officer or employee and either holds at least 5% of the ordinary share capital or acquired the shares under an EMI scheme; other detailed conditions apply

-- assets used by the shareholder’s personal company or partnership and sold at around the same time as 5% or more of either the company's shares or the partnership interest.
+- assets used by the shareholder’s ‘personal company’ or partnership and disposed of as an ‘associated disposal’ o f 5% or more of either the company’s shares or the partnership interest.

-- This relief gives a 10% CGT rate to certain investors in qualifying unquoted trading companies.
+This relief gives a 10% CGT rate to certain investors in qualifying unquoted trading companies.
+Various conditions apply.

 |Chattels (tangible movable property)||If bought and sold for less than £6,000.|